Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Result of RL based Navigation

-Experiments were conducted on different maps in Gazebo environment by navigating a Turtlebot.
-For the physical implementation, we used a Pioneer 3-DX.
+Experiments were conducted by navigating a Turtlebot on different maps in Gazebo environment.
+For the physical implementation a Pioneer 3-DX was used.
 In all the experiments, the color image output of a Microsoft Kinect was used as the video source.
-Experiments were carried out on a laptop with Intel Core i7-5500U 2.40GHz CPU running Ubuntu 14.04 using Robot Operating System (ROS) \cite{quigley2009ros} for controlling the robot and performing SLAM.
+Experiments were carried out on a laptop with Intel Core i7-7700U 2.80GHz CPU running Ubuntu 16.04 using Robot Operating System (ROS) \cite{quigley2009ros} for controlling the robot and performing SLAM.